 About the Author

-Alvin Eng is a native New York City playwright, performer, acoustic punk raconteur, and educator.
-His plays and performances have been seen Off-Broadway, throughout the United States, as well as in Paris, Hong Kong, and Guangzhou, China.
-Eng is the interviewer/ editor of the oral history / play anthology Tokens?
-The NYC Asian American Experience on Stage (Temple University Press / Asian American Writers' Workshop).
+Alvin Eng is a native NYC playwright, performer, acoustic punk rock raconteur, and educator.
+His plays and performances have been seen Off-Broadway and throughout the United States as well as in Paris, Hong Kong, and Guangzhou, China.
+Eng is the editor of the oral history/play anthology, Tokens?
+The NYC Asian American Experience on Stage.
 His plays, lyrics, and memoir excerpts have also been published in numerous anthologies.
-Eng's spoken-word videos, songs, storytelling, and commentary have been broadcast and streamed on National Public Radio among others.
-He is a a two-time appointee to the Fulbright Specialists roster of Theatre / U.S. Studies scholars and a three-time recipient of NYSCA/ NYFA Fellowships.
-His website is www.alvineng.com.
+His storytelling and commentary have been broadcast and streamed on National Public Radio, among others.